AlRafi004/AlRafi004/README.md

 ## 🚀 About Me

-I am an Informatics Engineering student at Palangka Raya University (UPR), Palangka Raya City, Central Kalimantan.
+I am an Informatics Engineering student at Universitas Palangka Raya in Palangka Raya City, Central Kalimantan.
 I am passionate about solving real-world challenges through technology and am always motivated to learn new things.

-🌱 **Currently Exploring:**
-- Data Analytics
-- Artificial Intelligence
-- Cloud Computing
-- Project Management

-🎓 **Education:**
-- **Informatics Engineering**, Universitas Palangka Raya
+Currently, I am exploring various fields including Data Analytics, Artificial Intelligence, Cloud Computing, and Project Management.
+My academic journey in Informatics Engineering has equipped me with a solid foundation in these areas, and I am eager to apply my knowledge and skills to new and exciting projects.

 ---